UnluckyMirco/A-Sequential-Segmentation-and-Classification-Learning-Approach-for-Skin-Lesion-Images/README.md

 The HAM dataset consists of ten thousand images divided into seven classes:
 - **Melanoma** (MEL): Melanoma is a malignant neoplasm originating from melanocytes, the cells responsible for skin pigmentation.
 It represents the most lethal form of skin cancer, characterized by high morphological variability and a tendency for early metastasis.

-- **Melanocytic Nevi** (NV): Melanocytic nevi are benign lesions comprised of localized accumulations of melanocytes. %They are among the most common skin lesions, exhibiting a wide range of morphological appearances, typically circumscribed and with uniform pigmentation.
+- **Melanocytic Nevi** (NV): Melanocytic nevi are benign lesions comprised of localized accumulations of melanocytes.
+They are among the most common skin lesions, exhibiting a wide range of morphological appearances, typically circumscribed and with uniform pigmentation.

 - **Basal Cell Carcinoma** (BCC): Basal cell carcinoma is the most common form of skin cancer, originating from the basal cells of the epidermal layer.
 It is characterized by slow growth and a low risk of metastasis, typically manifesting as nodular or ulcerative lesions.